yardnsm/tmux-1password/README.md

 ## Usage

-First, sign in with 1Password CLI by running the following in your terminal (you only need to do this *once*):
+First, sign in with the CLI by running the following in your terminal (you only need to do this *once*)(1Password example provided):

 ```console
 $ op signin <signinaddress> <emailaddress> <secretkey>